-If your child dreams of receiving an acceptance letter to Hogwarts School of Witchcraft and Wizardry (by muggle post if you aren’t members of the wizarding world, by owl post if you are) on his or her 11th birthday, knows the location of Platform 9-3/4 at King’s Cross Station, and would do anything to board the Hogwarts Express, why not bring some of the fun, wonder, and whimsy of the Harry Potter world to your child’s bedroom?
+If your child dreams of receiving an acceptance letter to Hogwarts School of Witchcraft and Wizardry on his or her 11th birthday, knows the location of Platform 9-3/4 at King’s Cross Station, and would do anything to board the Hogwarts Express, why not bring some of the fun and wonder of the Harry Potter world to your child’s bedroom?
 For a child who devoured all seven of the Harry Potter books and waited eagerly for the opening day of all eight movies, a room decorated with a Hogwarts theme – while not quite as thrilling as putting on the Sorting Hat – might just be the next best thing.
-It's a great theme for children of any age and either gender.
+It's a great theme for children of any age and gender.

 Here are the Basics:

 - While your home is probably not an old stone castle-like Hogwarts, you can recreate the feeling with painted walls.
 Start with a light gray painted base, then use a sea sponge to stipple deeper shades of gray, brown and moss green over the surface until you achieve the look of aged stone.

 - The Gryffindor dormitories where Harry slept had wooden flooring.
 Though we don’t see the other student dormitories, presumably they are the same.
 If your child’s bedroom has carpet, use a brown area rug to give the feel of wood.